julionevarez/npcflow/README.md

 ## 1. Why I built it
 * I love Skyrim and wanted a lightweight way to prototype NPC dialogue.
-* Traditional dialogue trees get bulky; a mini DSL keeps the script readable.
+* After doing some research on game development, I saw that often times traditional dialogue trees get bulky and wanted to attempt to create a mini DSL that keeps the script readable.
+* I wanted to challenge myself and explore something related to AI, even if it was just a simple, barebones implementation.
+This project gave me a fun way to dip my toes into how natural language and code can work together.
 * Adding **@ai** hooks shows how a custom language can call an external API.

 ---